awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/access-control-overview.md

 ## Understanding Resource Ownership<a name="access-control-resource-ownership"></a>

 The AWS account owns the resources that are created in the account, regardless of who created the resources\.
-Specifically, the resource owner is the AWS account of the [principal entity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) \(that is, the root account, an IAM user, or an IAM role\) that authenticates the resource creation request\.
+Specifically, the resource owner is the AWS account of the [principal entity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) \(that is, the root account, a user, or an IAM role\) that authenticates the resource creation request\.
 The following examples illustrate how this works:
 + If you use the root account credentials of your AWS account to create an application, your AWS account is the owner of the resource\. \(In Amazon Kinesis Data Analytics, the resource is an application\.\)
-+ If you create an IAM user in your AWS account and grant permissions to create an application to that user, the user can create an application\.
++ If you create a user in your AWS account and grant permissions to create an application to that user, the user can create an application\.
 However, your AWS account, to which the user belongs, owns the application resource\.
+We strongly recommend you grant permissions to roles and not users\.
 + If you create an IAM role in your AWS account with permissions to create an application, anyone who can assume the role can create an application\.
 Your AWS account, to which the user belongs, owns the application resource\.

 ## Managing Access to Resources<a name="manage-access-overview"></a>